disaster-recovery-plan-cheat-sheet-IT-cybersecurity-Kotori-technologies-MSP-SMB

 Disaster Recovery 101: Backup Disaster Recovery Plans

-Just as you want to know what’s going on with your employees and how to get your business up and going, you need to have a backup disaster recovery plan in place.
+Just as you want to know what's going on with your employees and how to get your business up and going.
+To keep your business running smoothly, you need to have a backup disaster recovery plan in place.
 A BDR (Backup and Disaster Recovery Plan) should always be in place.
-Additionally, you need to test it periodically so you know how well it is actually going to work when you need it the most.
+Regularly test you BDR to ensure it works effectively when you need it the most.

-Obviously, your goal should be to restore as quickly as possible while losing as little data as possible.
+Answered these questions before creating a Backup and Disaster Recovery Plan.
+Your goal is to restore as quickly as possible while losing as little data as possible.

 Cloud Services

-The cloud is often what will allow you to keep running the business as usual.
+The cloud keeps your business running smoothly.
 You can connect into your data to get anything you may need.
-CRM (customer relationship management) software, for example, will be stored in the cloud and give you access to all of your sales leads and your customer data.
+CRM (customer relationship management) software, for sales leads and customer data.
 ERP (enterprise resource planning) software will allow you to manage your finances.
-All of this will help you to operate without being dependent on a specific work location.
+This flexibility allows you to operate without being dependent on a specific work location.

 Back-Ups